kubevela/kubevela.github.io/versioned_docs/version-v1.5/tutorials/sso.md

 ![alt](https://static.kubevela.net/images/1.3/dex-login.png)

-Then, you select GitHub or LDAP to login.
+Then, you select GitHub or LDAP to log in.

 ![alt](https://static.kubevela.net/images/1.3/dex-grant-access.png)

-So far, we have successfully completed SSO login with GitHub.
-At this point, if the email of the logged in user can be associated with the email of the previously logged in user, the newly logged in user will inherit the permissions of the previous user.
+So far, we have completed SSO login with GitHub.
+At this point, if the email of the log-in user can be associated with the email of the previously log-in user, the newly log-in user will inherit the permissions of the previous user.